 Today, under a sky freckled in clouds, we plan to probe the islands lesser known areas to see what treasures await.
 Our driver Ketut asks where he is to go, and we ask him to try and get lost on roads that he’s never been on before.
 He cannot grasp the concept, and instead takes us to Goa Gaja, the elephant cave.

 To enter the temple, Brooks and I have to don a sarong.
-Seeing us draped in the frumpish, pocket less tablecloths, the girls are a-smirk, with Christine suggesting I just need earrings and a purse to complete the ensemble!
+Seeing us draped in the frumpish, pocket less tablecloths the girls are a-smirk, with Christine suggesting I just need earrings and a purse to complete the ensemble!
 Brooks and I are absolutely not sharing their opinion that Something Sarong Could Be So Right!

-Yelling at him to slow down, he rapidly nods assent like a woodpecker working a tree, but my plea is as useless as trying to teach a rhinoceros to sing opera.
-Luckily the traffic gods are kind, and we reach what we think is our terminus.
-Releasing our death grip on the seats, we pay off the little butt-hole, and he’s gone before we realize he’s dropped us at the wrong location.
+Yelling at him to slow down, he nods assent like a woodpecker working a tree, but my plea is as useless as trying to scuba dive in the desert.
+Luckily traffic gods are kind and we reach what we believe to be our terminus.
+We pay the driver and he buggers off before we realize he has dropped us at the wrong location.

-We set off on foot, unsure of our surroundings.

-Another of Bali’s endearing traits is the signage that’s funnier than rubber crutch.
-Craning our necks looking for our store we pass a shop signed ‘Antiques – made to order’, then on a tattoo shop a sign ‘tattoos while you wait’; which I suppose means you can’t just drop off your arm and come back later to pick it up!
+We set off on foot looking for our intended store and soon start noticing one Bali’s endearing traits; signage funnier than rubber crutch.
+First we spot a shop signed ‘Antiques – Made to Order’, and on another street come to a tattoo shop with a sign reading ‘Tattoos While You Wait’; which I suppose means you can’t just drop off your arm and come back later to pick it up?

 As befitting in Bali, in a bold bid to beat being burnt by the blistering bright heat, this bad boy has been boozing in a bewitching bar beside the beach; building biceps and badgering my bladder, by banging back a bevy of big bottles of my beloved Bintang beer.
 The background behind my bamboo barstool is beautiful bougainvillea bushes, banana boughs bristling in the balmy breeze, and boats bobbing about in the bay, with bountiful breakers bursting beyond.
-As a bonus, a bunch of bodacious babes bound in bum-floss bikinis with buxom bronzed bodies bravely bounce by!
+As a bonus, a bunch of bodacious babes bound in bum-floss lys with buxom bronzed bodies bravely bounce by!
 Beauteous, but I’d best beware, all is becoming a blissful blur because of the bubbly brew beneath my belt.
 Bugger, before my behavior and balance become more befuddled, I better buck up, and get my butt back where it belongs!
 I am now going to be a ‘b-leaver’, hoping that slamming on the brakes on this brutal babbling bull doesn’t burden me with grammatical whiplash.
-Well then, enough of this grog blog, I think it’s time to check myself into alliteration rehab!
+Well then, enough of this verbosity; I think it’s time to check myself into alliteration rehab!

 Mark Colegrave 2004